FRIDAY 24TH JANUARY 2020

 Mistakes in practice can be reduced by having good systems.
 For example, ensuring that all animals are clearly identified from the moment they are admitted, will minimise the risk of medication errors, as will storing drugs with similar appearance in different places within the practice.

-CVS are embedding quality improvement and systems design throughout their practices, led by former Director of Clinical Services, Richard Killen, and Clinical Services Manager, Angela Rayner, who is currently studying for a Masters in Patient Safety and Clinical Human Factors.
+CVS are embedding quality improvement and systems design throughout their practices, led by former Director of Clinical Services, Richard Killen, and Director of Quality Improvement, Angela Rayner, who is currently studying for a Masters in Patient Safety and Clinical Human Factors.
 This will be a practical session showing what system design looks like in practice.
 They will discuss how to embed ‘systems thinking’ within your practice team, encouraging constructive analysis of significant events, as well as daily practices, leading to constant review of audits, checklists, protocols and guidelines.

 14:10: How we Do It: Quality Improvement in Vet Practice Case Studies